×

 Who is starring in Billions Season 7?

 Along with Lewis, Giamatti, and Stoll, Season 7 will have the return of much of the cast from last season.
 This includes Maggie Siff as Wendy Rhoades, Sakina Jaffrey as Daevisha "Dave" Mahar, Toney Goins as Philip Charyn, and David Costabile as Mike "Wags" Wagner.
 Daniel Breaker, Jeffrey DeMunn, Dan Soder, Condola Rashad, and Asia Kate Dillon round out the rest of the returning cast.
+As for new performers, Variety reported in April 2023 that Babak Tafti ("Succession") will join "Billions" as a powerful political consultant named Bradford Luke.

-Will there be a spin-off for Billions?
+Will there be a Billions spinoff?

 So, what are the premises for the planned spin-offs?
-Well, one show called "Billions: Miami" focuses on private aviation, while another show, titled "Billions: London," shifts everything towards U.K. finance.
+Well, one show called "Billions: Miami" focuses on private aviation, while another show, titled "Billions: London," shifts everything toward U.K. finance.
 Another series, titled "Millions," centers on 30-somethings trying to strike it rich in Manhattan.
 And finally, a series titled "Trillions" is a drama based on the wealthiest people in the world.
 No release date has been given on any of the upcoming spin-offs, but as Season 7 airs, we should likely hear more about them.

-Where to watch previous seasons of Billions?
+Where to watch previous seasons of Billions

 If you'd like to only try "Billions" by the season, then the best method would be through Amazon Prime.
 Not only do they also have the first episode of the series available for free, but each season currently costs $29.99.
 And with an Amazon Prime subscription, the first four seasons are already free to watch.
 Otherwise, there's the option of purchasing single episodes, which are listed at $2.99 each.
 You can also buy episodes through Google Play, Apple TV, and Vudu for $1.99 each.